- What Is a Fake Apple Watch?

 - Facebook Marketplace

 While fakes exist on these platforms, genuine sellers (and amazing deals) are also there.
-You don't need to avoid these e-commerce sites altogether—you just need to learn how to spot a fake Apple Watch, so you don't get scammed.
+You don't need to avoid these e-commerce sites altogether—you just need to learn how to spot a fake Apple Watch, so you don't get scammed and waste your money.

 8 Ways to Spot a Fake Apple Watch

-Although counterfeiters get better each year in making copies of Apple watches, they never get it perfect.
+Although counterfeiters get better each year at making copies of the Apple watch, they never get it perfect.
 After all, these fakers use cheaper products and don't have the technology (or know-how) to produce them exactly like Apple.

 Each fake Apple Watch may have different tell-tale signs, but these are the most common to watch out for.

 Fake Apple Watches have a larger bezel around the screen.
 This means the actual display is a tinier square beneath the outer glass.
-On real Apple Watches, the visual display takes up almost the entirety of the glass.
+On a real Apple Watch, the visual display takes up almost the entirety of the glass.

 2. Removeable Strap

 All authentic Apple Watches come with removable straps.
-Some fakes replicate this design, but if the straps can't be removed, then you can be confident it's a fake.
+Some fakes replicate this design, but if you can't remove the straps, you can be confident it's a fake.

 Straps are universal, too.
 That means if you take off your watch's straps, it should be able to fit another Apple Watch.
 If they don't, then it's a fake.